browserup/browserup-proxy/README.md

 * It has Websocket Support

-* Our fork adds REST API, and uses OpenAPI to generate Clients in many languages: Java, Ruby, Python, Javascript, so you can access the proxy from many languages.
+* Our fork adds a REST API, and uses OpenAPI to generate Clients in many languages: Java, Ruby, Python, Javascript, so you can access the proxy from many languages.

 * Our fork generates a HAR with websocket and HTTP/2 traffic included